UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 ### Adding user information and new projects

-`thomas-add` will add information to the database.
+`young-add` will add information to the database.
 Access to the database is given to points of contact individually, contact rc-support@ucl.ac.uk if you try to use this and get an access denied.